Manage Spaces and collections

 2. In the **Workflows** section on the Space overview, choose one of the following.

 * Click **Create workflow** to start a new workflow that is linked to this Space.
+In the creation dialog, you can start from scratch, duplicate a template, or import a YAML or `.genesisworkflow` file.

 * Open the add menu next to **Create workflow**, click **Link existing workflow**, and then select a workflow from the current workspace.